danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 </div>
 ```

 To get a reference to the `content` element in the Stimulus controller, add it to the static targets array.
-Then it can be used in any function as `this.contentTarget`:
+Then it can be used in any function as `this.contentTarget`.
+The code below logs out the `innerText` value of the content div:

 ```javascript
 // app/javascript/controllers/clipboard_controller.js